LaneAntunes/MasterGroceries/README.md

 ### Functionalities

+* The program loops over the objects in FoodData.js, and displays the information on the screen.
+(Recipe, price, number of servings, price per serving etc..)

 * When a meal is added, all ingredients are automatically added to their respective supermarket sections on the grocery list.
 * The user can add, remove meals and cross off items they have already purchased.
 * The number of servings and price is updated whenever a meal is added or removed.